garybracket/no-illusion-smm/docs/no-illusion-business.md

 #### 2. **Patient Education**
 - Bridge the gap between tech complexity and user understanding
-- 20+ years of experience helping non-tech users navigate technology
+- Extensive experience helping non-tech users navigate technology
 - Willing to teach and train users who want to host their own infrastructure
 - Communication with patience, not condescension